How to Successfully Run a Wellness Bingo Challenge: The Complete Implementation Playbook

 Complexity kills adoption.

-Wellness bingo works because people already understand it.
+Wellness bingo card idea works because people already understand it.
 You email the card, you explain the rules in three sentences, you're done.
 No app download.
 No gym membership.
 No special equipment.
 The activities themselves are brief and flexible.

 Someone hates meditation?
 Yoga counts.
 Someone can't walk due to injury?
 Gentle movement or stretching works.
 Building a habit requires meeting people where they actually are, not where you wish they were.